Nemomain/rentart/README.md

 )
 ```

 Because I was coding the registration, the login, the profile router and 3 profiles it also felt natural that I coded how the sessions worked.
-The sessions ended up being a huge challenge and I started them from scratch many times, and every time I seemed to have fixed a issue a new one popped up.
-In the end one of the teachers in the bootcamp came to give me a help with that and with some subtle but crucial changes they finally worked as intended.
+The sessions ended up being a huge challenge and I started them from scratch many times, and every time I seemed to have fixed an issue a new one popped up.
+In the end one of the teachers in the bootcamp came to give me help with that and with some subtle but crucial changes they finally worked as intended.

-The sessions ended up using a mix of sessionStorage, userState(), and React-Router-Dom context (because the outlet component doesen't directly take props, and have to use context instead):
+The sessions ended up using a mix of sessionStorage, userState(), and React-Router-Dom context (because the outlet component doesn't directly take props, and have to use context instead):

 ```javascript
 import { Outlet, useNavigation } from 'react-router-dom'